Mte90/jekyll2pelican/README.md

 # Jekyll2Pelican

 This is a fork that fix the project to work with the latest versions of Golang.
+Doesn't fix stuff like `<a href="{% link _posts/` in articles.

     $ git clone https://github.com/Juev/jekyll2pelican.git
     $ cd jekyll2pelican